Falsification of Cyber-Physical Systems using Bayesian Optimization: Experimental Evaluation

 \subsection{Experimental Setup}

-The performance of the proposed \BO methods compared to vanilla \BO is compared against state-of-the-art methods found in the literature, such as \hybrid (i.e., an optimization-free method) and line-search falsification \LineSearch method (i.e., a direct-search optimization method).
+The performance of the proposed \BO methods compared to vanilla \BO is compared against state-of-the-art methods found in the literature, such as \hybrid (i.e., an optimization-free method)~\cite{Ramezani2021_Line} and line-search falsification \LineSearch method (i.e., a direct-search optimization method).
 We set up the experiments using Breach~\cite{Donze2010}, with \maxS semantics~\cite{Donze2010b,Claessen2018}.
 As \BO methods require a set of initial samples to start the process, we set the initial number of samples to $2\cdot n$, where $n$ is the number of input parameters (i.e., the dimensionality of the optimization problem).
+This method is implemented in Python.
+In this implementation, the optimization process is conducted in Python, while the simulation and evaluation of the objective function are performed in MATLAB.
+For $\pi$BO, a U-shaped distribution is used, which assigns a probability density to different points in the space: "prior:[0.4,0.1,0.1,0.4]".
+Similar to \turbo, $\pi$BO is implemented in Python and interacts with MATLAB.
 For the \LineSearch method, the maximum number of iterations to improve a single line is set to three.
-The presented results for \LineSearch use Option 4, which works with lines extending beyond the boundaries of input ranges and thus has a higher chance of resulting in corner values; see~\cite{Ramezani2021-Line-Search} for more details.
-The \hybrid method starts with a corners point, and the next point is a uniform random (UR) point.
+The presented results for \LineSearch use Option 4, which works with lines extending beyond the boundaries of input ranges and thus has a higher chance of resulting in corner values; see~\cite{Ramezani2021_Line} for more details.
+The \hybrid method starts with a corner point, and the next point is a uniform random (UR) point.
 It switches between the corners and UR points until the maximum number of simulations, $N = 1000$, is reached or a falsified point is found.
 The number of corners is limited and depends on the dimensionality of the \SUT since there are $2^n$ corners.
 If the maximum number of corners is reached, \hybrid continues using only random input points.
+Both \LineSearch and \hybrid are implemented in MATLAB.

-In Tables~\ref{tab:Easy_to_Falsify}-\ref{tab:Hard_to_Falsify}, we present and discuss the benchmark examples where the choice of the optimization method affects the falsification process.
-The results for the benchmark examples that are easily falsified with a few simulations regardless of which used optimization method are shown in Appendix~\ref{Other_Examples_Appendix}.
+In Tables~\ref{tab:Easy_to_Falsify}-\ref{tab:Hard_to_Falsify}, we present and discuss the benchmark problems where the choice of the optimization method affects the falsification process.
+The results for the benchmark problems that are easily falsified with a few simulations regardless of which used optimization method are shown in Appendix~\ref{Other_Examples_Appendix}.
 We also include the results for the specifications that are hard to falsify regardless of the optimization methods, in Appendix~\ref{Unfalsifiable_Examples}.